Get PolitiFact in your inbox.

 2016: Fake news

 In 2014, there were just two Ebola-related deaths in the United States, yet fear of the disease stretched nationwide, stoked by exaggerated claims from politicians and pundits.
-They said, wrongly, that Ebola was easy to catch, that illegal immigrants may be carrying the virus, and that it was all part of a government or corporate conspiracy.
+They said, wrongly, that Ebola was easy to catch, that immigrants illegally in the country may be carrying the virus, and that it was all part of a government or corporate conspiracy.

 The false claims distorted the debate about a serious public health issue and edged the nation toward panic.
 In all, PolitiFact and PunditFact rated 16 separate Ebola claims as Mostly False, False or Pants on Fire, so we chose this collection as our 2014 Lie of the Year.